alces-software/flight-terminal-services-client/docs/GETTING_STARTED.md

 yarn run start
 ```

-Flight Directory Client will then be accessible at
+Flight Terminal Services Client will then be accessible at
 `http://launch.alces-flight.lvh.me:3008`.
 Configuring the port has been left
 as a future enhancement.